agentrickard/domain/README.txt

   If the user does not have this permission, the book page will only be shown to users who are on http://one.example.com.

-  - 'publish from default domain'
+  - 'Publish content only from the default domain'
-  - 'publish from assigned domain'
+  - 'Publish content only from assigned domain'
-  - 'publish to any assigned domain'
+  - 'Publish content to any assigned domain'
   This group of permission provides a limited set of options for users to create and edit content on your site.
 Users who have this permission will have their node editing forms processed according to the following rules:

-  -- 'publish from default domain'
-  Before being presented the editing form, users will be taken to the root domain.
+  -- 'Publish content only from the default domain' Before being presented the editing form, users will be taken to the root domain.
 If the node is not visible on the root domain, the user may not be able to edit the node.

-  -- 'publish from assigned domain'
-  Before being presented the editing form, users will be taken to the first domain assigned to their user account.
+  -- 'Publish content only from assigned domain' Before being presented the editing form, users will be taken to the first domain assigned to their user account.
 This function is most useful when you users are only allowed to enter content from a single domain.